What valuable data for Test and Dev environments looks like

 Given issue resolution and new developments are the two reasons most companies turn to their Test and Dev environment, the case against synthetic data is clear.

-Secondary identifiers – which, when taken together, still enable an individual to be identified – are almost always left untouched because masking these requires much more sophisticated techniques, from introducing noise by perturbation to grouping values by generalisation.
+Secondary identifiers ‘ which, when taken together, still enable an individual to be identified ‘ are almost always left untouched because data masking requires much more sophisticated de-identification techniques, from introducing noise by perturbation to grouping values by generalisation.

 The lack of fast, secure alternatives to raw production data has made special dispensations for Test and Dev the norm.